compose-spec/compose-spec/spec.md

 - File path, which can be either:
   - Relative path.
 This path is considered as relative to the location of the main Compose file.
-  - Absolute path. `~/` in path is expanded to the home directory of current user. `~user/` is expanded to the home directory of `user` user.
+  - Absolute path.

-Service denoted by `service` must be present in the identified referenced Compose file.
+Service denoted by `service` MUST be present in the identified referenced Compose file.
 Compose implementations MUST return an error if:

 - Service denoted by `service` was not found